FServais/IEEEXtreme-2015/README.md

 # IEEEXtreme-2015
-This repository contains our tries to solve some problems of the IEEEXtreme 2015.
+This repository contains our tries to solve some problems of the IEEEXtreme 2015 contest.

 ## Team
 - Guillaume Lempereur (@guigui2993)